benbrastmckie/ModalHistory/problem_sets/01_tooling/tooling.md

   - Asking an LLM how to change the `settings.json` file to produce a specific change is another way
   - Don't want to mess with all that?
 No problem, it will be there if you ever feel inspired

+### Using LaTeX in VSCodium

+>[INFO]
+> VSCodium is highly configurable.
+> If there is anything you find cumbersome, configure a solution that reduces the friction.
+> An LLM can help you devise a solution and implement it if you ask.
+> For instance, you might write, "I don't like having to use F12 in VSCodium to jump back to the previous position.
+Help me implement a better solution."
+> As you adjust to using VSCodium to write LaTeX, I would encourage you to think about where the friction is in your workflow and strive to reduce it through improving your configuration.

+Here are a few defaults that already make the process of writing LaTeX documents easier:

+1. SyncTex and BackSync
+  - You can use `Cmd + click` (Mac) or `Ctrl + click` (Windows/Linux) on the PDF to find the same spot in the LaTeX.
+  - You can also use `Ctrl + Alt + J` (Windows/Linux) or `Cmd + Alt + J` (Mac) to highlight the spot in the PDF corresponding to where the cursor is in the LaTeX document

+2. Kill auxiliary files
+ - You may need to delete auxiliary files when LaTeX builds fail or become corrupted
+ - To clean auxiliary files in VSCodium:
+   - Click the LaTeX Workshop icon in the left sidebar
+   - Click the trash can icon labeled "Clean up auxiliary files"
+   - Or use the Command Palette (`Ctrl+Shift+P`) and search for "Clean up auxiliary files"
+   - This removes temporary files like .aux, .log, .synctex.gz but keeps your .tex and .pdf
+   - These will be regenerated upon rebuilding the PDF

+3. To use LaTeX snippets in VSCodium:
+  - Type a backslash `\` followed by the command name (e.g., `\begin`)
+  - VSCodium will show a dropdown list of matching snippets
+  - Press `Tab` or `Enter` to insert the selected snippet
+  - Common snippets include:
+    - `\begin{document}` - Creates document environment
+    - `\section{}` - Creates a new section
+    - `\cite{}` - Creates citation
+    - `\textit{}` - Creates italicized text
+    - `\textbf{}` - Creates bold text
+  - You can navigate between snippet placeholders using `Tab`
+  - Create custom snippets in VSCodium:
+    - Open Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
+    - Type "Snippets: Configure User Snippets"
+    - Select "latex.json"
+    - Add your custom snippets following the JSON format
+  - The LaTeX Workshop extension includes many built-in snippets
+  - Type part of a command to see suggestions
+  - Use `Ctrl+Space` to manually trigger suggestions

+You can find further resources for how to set up a LaTeX project in this [latex_example/README.md](../../final_projects/latex_example/).

+### Zotero (Optional)

+Although optional, I recommend setting up [Zotero](https://www.zotero.org/) or equivalent if you have not already done so to help manage the readings and `.bib` info for each.
+You can find installation instructions [here](https://github.com/benbrastmckie/VSCodium/blob/master/docs/zotero.md).
+Shouldn't take more than a few minutes and will be well worth the time you invest.

 ## Exercise

-Having set up all of these pieces there is one final exercise to check that everything is working
+Having set up all of these pieces, complete one the following exercise to check that everything is up and running.

 ### Practice Using Git

+>[NOTE]
+> We will not be using Git branches for collaboration in this course for simplicity.
+> Instead, I will ask you to only make comments on other's work by adding new lines instead of changing the lines they have created.
+> More on this in due course.

+Complete the following steps:

 1. Clone this repository (if you haven't already)
-2. Create a new branch for your work
-3. Make some changes to a file
+2. Add your name to this [practicing_git.md](practicing_git.md) file
-4. Stage and commit your changes
+3. Stage and commit your changes
-5. Push your changes to the remote repository
+4. Push your changes to the remote repository
+5. Check online to see that your changes have arrived

-This exercise will help you become familiar with the Git workflow that we'll use throughout the course
+This exercise will help you to become familiar with the Git workflow that we'll use throughout the course.